Posts

 Image

 Behind the Couch turns 3 years old today!
 Thanks so much to everyone who has swung by over the last year.
 There were quite a few great films watched and reviewed, the usual plethora of bad films , and of course, absolutely fucking ridiculous films .
-Natch.
-This year I also rejoiced (sort of) at the return of John Carpenter to our screens, pondered the sickening excesses of the films of Lucio Fulci and celebrated the centenary of none other than the patron saint of Behind the Couch , Mr Vincent Price .
-Huzzah!
-There was also a Halloween movie marathon and the usual contemplation of all things gialli and trashy .
-Fun times.
-Away from the blog, I’ve continued to contribute to the likes of the really rather awesome Paracinema - including a new monthly feature on their website looking at music in cult cinema – and the brand-spanking new indie publication Exquisite Terror .
+This year I also rejoiced (sort of) at the return of John Carpenter to our screens and celebrated the centenary of none other than the patron saint of Behind the Couch , Mr Vincent Price .
+There was also a Halloween movie marathon and the usual contemplation of all things gialli and trash .
+Away from the blog, I’ve continued to contribute to Paracinema magazine - and also kicked off my new monthly feature on their website looking at music in cult cinema, Audiodrome.
+I also started contributing to Exquisite Terror , a brand new independent periodical that takes a thoughtful, accessible-academic approach to the genre, featuring exclusive art, script analysis and in-depth essays.
 Also!
-Earlier this year an excerpt from an article I wrote about Sergio Martino was used as the title of a...
+Earlier this year an excerp...

 Red Hoods, Dark Woods Part II: Once Upon A Time…